helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 // EthereumBridgeDepositClaim
 // When more than 66% of the active validator set has
 // claimed to have seen the deposit enter the ethereum blockchain coins are
-// issued to the Injective address in question
+// issued to the Helios address in question
 // -------------
 type MsgDepositClaim struct {
 	EventNonce     uint64